Mrsnellek/RegisVoterDatalytics-1/README.md

 2. Comparision between different groups and locations

 #### Main finding:

+1. Native voters who voted as UAF (no party affiliation) is growing significantly.
+2. Voter percentage by race hasn't change much in the last 5 year although the total voter counts has increased by about 10,000 each year.

+There is a significant difference <<<0.05 in the number of voters in the Dem, Rep, and UAF political parties in almost all racial groups in our findings.

 Please also check our [detailed reports](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/ReportFindings.md),[Power BI dashboard](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics%20Dashboards.pbix), [presentation](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics_GoCodeColorado_2019.pptx) and [pitch video](https://github.com/GoCodeColorado/RegisVoterDatalytics/blob/master/AnalyticsResults/Team%20Regis%20Voter%20Datalytics%20Presentation.mp4).